What To Do With Left-Over Grilled Salmon?

 Last night I grilled up some fresh grilled salmon and served it to my family with a tomato, basil & mozzarella salad with the tomatoes and basil straight out of our garden.

-My daughter didn't want to use raw onion in our version so we left it out but don't let that stop you from adding it if you enjoy it in your salads.
+My daughter didn't want to use raw onion in our version, so we left it out but didn't let that stop you from adding it if you enjoy it in your salads.

 Another change we made had to do with the avocado.
 The recipe had you make the salad using the salmon and other ingredients and serve it all on top of half an avocado.
-When my daughter was eating her lunch, she loved the taste of the salad but found extracting the avocado was difficult.
+When my daughter was eating her lunch, she loved the salad taste but found extracting the avocado difficult.

-In our second try, we cut and removed cubes of avocado from the skin, added it back into the other salad ingredients and served the salad in the skin of the avocado.
-Big difference and much easier to eat.
+On our second try, we cut and removed cubes of avocado from the skin, added it back into the other salad ingredients, and served the salad in the skin of the avocado—a big difference and much easier to eat.